rrmorant/rrmorant/README.md

 ### Currently doing
--  I’m currently working on personalizing a project I worked on with my team at Learn Academy
+- Working on personalizing a project I worked on with my team at Learn Academy.

-- I’m working on small projects that are features specific
+- Working on small projects that are features specific.

-- Updating portfolio
+### Fun Fact(s) About Me
+- Retired from the Marine Corps in 2022 after serving 20 years.

+### Quote for the time being...
+"The journey of a thousand miles begins with a single step." - Lao Tzu

 </td><td valign="top" width="50%">